adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 ### The order of events leading to a ticket

-To receive a parking ticket, each of the following events *must* happen, and in this order:
+To receive a parking ticket, the following chain of events always occurs:

 * The car is parked at time $$t=0$$.
-* Interval *A*: duration until first arrival of enforcement vehicle.
+* Interval **A**: duration until first arrival of enforcement vehicle.
 * The car's 2-hour timer starts.
-* Interval *B*: Repeated, random arrivals, and if two hours hasn't passed since the first arrival, the process continues.
+* Interval **B**: Repeated, random arrivals, and if two hours hasn't passed since the first arrival, the process continues.
 * At the first arrival after two hours, the ticket is given.

 ![events](/images/parking_timeline.png)

-Evidently there are two windows granting you extra time before your car gets ticketed: the PEV won't show up till *some time* after you park, and won't give you a ticket till *some time* after the actual 2-hour window as elapsed.
+Evidently there are two windows here granting you extra time before your car gets ticketed: the PEV won't show up till *some time* after you park, and won't give you a ticket till *some time* after the actual 2-hour window has elapsed.
 In this light, our challenge is to describe the expected distribution of the sum of these two, extra time windows.

-But modeling the overall times---that is, the distribution of time-until-parking-ticket---is, however, a non-trivial problem.
+But modeling the total elapsed time-until-ticket turns out, however, to be a non-trivial problem.
 The parking enforcement vehicles (*PEV*)s do not arrive at precise, regular intervals; nor do they arrive with perfect randomness.
 The world is full of noise; the PEV's laps are littered with red lights; various discoveries of illegally parked cars; delivery trucks blocking the way; errant dogs, children, squirrels.
 The problem becomes, how do we quantify the noise within this periodicity?

-It's also interesting to think about how, even in cases where the PEV is driving without a fixed route (the driver is distracted by a mind-bending audiobook, say), or if there are two or more PEVs on the same beat, there will still be *some* periodicity, due to the physical reason of there being a minimum possible time between two visits (no parking-checker-person, no matter how incredible, could check twice time in the same second).
+Further, even in cases where the PEV is driving without a fixed route (the driver is distracted by a mind-bending audiobook, say), or if there are two or more PEVs on the same beat, there will still be *some* periodicity, due to the physical constraint that there is a minimum possible time between two visits (no parking-checker-person, no matter how incredible, could check twice time in the same second).
 Our model must cover all of these cases.

 Let's illustrate what these two extremes of PEV-visit noisiness look like: